What New Car Dealer Fees Should You Pay in 2023?

 • Some dealers will negotiate this additional charge with you; if you find one that will remove the fee, they will most likely discount the car the exact amount and leave the doc fee on the paperwork.

-• You will also find a doc fee on your paperwork if you buy a used car.
+• You will also find the doc fee on your paperwork if you buy a used car.

 • Every vehicle sold in a dealership will have a doc fee included.